Rajko Štolfa Stadium

 Rajko Štolfa Stadium (Stadion Rajko Štolfa) is a multi-purpose stadium in Sežana, Slovenia.
-It is used mostly for football matches and is the home ground of the Slovenian PrvaLiga team NK Tabor Sežana.
+It is used mostly for football matches and is the home ground of the Slovenian Second League team NK Tabor Sežana.
 The stadium holds 1,310 spectators.
 It was known as Mestni stadion (City Stadium) in the past.
 Since 2003, the stadium is named after Rajko Štolfa, a football administrator from Sežana.